fkarg/fkarg.github.io/drafts/longtermplans.md

 Some things excite us more than others.
 Some are more important to us than others.
 For all goals, ask the following questions:
 - Is it really essential to do this?
-- What is the priority of achieving this?
+- What is my priority of achieving this?
 - If I achieved all my goals _except_ this one, would I be satisfied?

 Keep only those being essential, of high priority or which would leave you